SkBlaz/py3plex/README.md

 ```

 For any errors, please open an issue!

+### Contributions
+If you are interested in contributing please:
+- Either open a pull request
+- Or write with your idea
+- Or open an issue with your suggestion (feature requests welcome)

 ### Example uses and tutorials
 Currently, there are more than 20 different uses, showcasing Py3plex's functionality; all accessible in the **examples/** folder!